 Caring for the environment

 I want to see an improvement in our air quality.
-For years I have tapped on windows of drivers who have their engines running around the estate, not always successfully, and at the beginning of February I trained as avolunteer for ‘Vehicle Idling Action,’ a campaign that seeks to improve the quality of the air we all breathe by asking drivers to switch off their engines when parked.
-I learned a lot more about the sources of pollution, not just from vehicles but from construction sites, their plant and generators.
+For years I have tapped on windows of drivers who have their engines running around the estate, not always successfully, and in 2017 I trained as a volunteer for ‘Vehicle Idling Action,’ a campaign that seeks to improve the quality of the air we all breathe by asking drivers to switch off their engines when parked.

 Looking after our unique area